Book Artificial Humanities: A Fictional Perspective on Language in AI

 arXiv preprint from October 2023.

-In media: The Financial Times, The Independent, Berkeley News, Tech Xplore, Incredibble, NPR, KCBS, and KNX Radio, MBR video (English), Haaretz (Hebrew), The Independent Turkçe (Turkish), LaSexta (Spanish), LeBigData (French), Scientias (Dutch), CNN Brasil (Portuguese), ICT Global (Hungarian), 续航教育/Forward Pathway (Chinese/English)'Entropy.'
-Multispecies Lexicon Vol. II: The Planetary.
-Forthcoming, Berggruen Institute Press.
+In media: The Financial Times, The Independent, Berkeley News, Tech Xplore, Incredibble, NPR, KCBS, and KNX Radio, MBR video, The Scholarly Kitchen (English), Haaretz (Hebrew), The Independent Turkçe (Turkish), LaSexta (Spanish), LeBigData (French), Scientias (Dutch), CNN Brasil (Portuguese), ICT Global (Hungarian), 续航教育/Forward Pathway (Chinese/English).

 A Typology of the Pygmalion Paradigm.
 Collected Papers of the 21st Congress of the ICLA: The Rhetoric of Topics and Forms 4 (2021): 319-30.